 Homemade pie crust doesn’t have to be difficult or intimidating!
 Once you learn the texture you need to achieve you can have a perfect pie crust every time!
 Pie crust making is almost a lost art these days.
-There are few of us left who actually make our own pie crusts anymore.
-But once you taste a really, wonderful, flaky pie crust you will be spoiled and won’t want the tough frozen pie shells you get at the store any more!
+There are few of us left who actually make our own pie crusts any more.
+But once you taste a really, wonderful, flaky pie crust you will be spoiled, and won’t want the tough frozen pie shells you get at the store!

 Long after I was gone from home I came back and asked my mom to show me how to make homemade pies.
 Mom could whip up a pie crust in five minutes or less.
 I’m not kidding!
 And she used to blend it with her finger tips rather than using a pastry blender.
 Her pie crusts were to die for!
 I mean it.
 They were amazing.
 Even people who weren’t crazy about pie loved my mom’s wonderful fruit pies.

 Making pie crusts well is a work of art.
 If you really want to master pie making I recommend you make a pie 2 or 3 times a week for several weeks or even months until you finally master it.
-One old cookbook I had recommended baking one every day for two weeks and that at the end of that time you would know how to make a really good pie crust.
+One old cookbook I had recommended baking one every day for two weeks.
+At the end of that time you would know how to make a really good pie crust.
 The repetition and even the disasters all aid in the learning process.

 Here’s what I did.

 I placed 6 dippers of UNBLEACHED all-purpose flour in a large tupperware bowl.
 It was about 6 cups of flour.
 I add approximately 1 tsp. of baking powder and 1 tsp. of salt for every 2-3 cups of flour.
 I add about a cup of shortening for about every 3-4 cups of flour.
 I never use exact measuring.
 Sprinkle salt and baking powder on top of flour.